-SMA hosted a panel discussion with Dr. Allison Astorino-Courtois (NSI) and Dr. Belinda Bragg (NSI) as part of its SMA STRATCOM Speaker Series.
+SMA hosted a panel discussion with Dr. Allison Astorino-Courtois (NSI) and Dr. Belinda Bragg (NSI) as as part of its SMA STRATCOM Risk of Strategic Deterrence Failure Speaker Series.

 As US adversaries reach nuclear parity—or near nuclear parity—with the US, multi-actor deterrence is becoming more prevalent in global influence competition.
 However, having more than two actors involved in deterrence does not change the nature of deterrence itself: it only changes the structure of deterrence scenarios.
 Dr. Astorino-Courtois commented that multi-actor deterrence forces actors to acknowledge that deterrence is not dyadic, and that US deterrence policy has not modernized to account for multiple actors taking part.
 She identified four different deterrence scenarios and related each to US competition with China over Taiwan.
 These different scenarios can be identified through understanding participating actors’: a) interest relationships, b) their preferred roles in deterrence, and c) understanding actors’ resolve in relation to the preferred outcome.
 In the future, there will be deterrence occurring with more actors than there is today; however, effective deterrence will likely always include: a) capability, b) credibility, and c) communication.